 Early success in reading is a strong predictor of later reading outcomes, therefore it is crucial children receive research-informed reading instruction from the start of school.
-To achieve this, teachers need a comprehensive understanding of the skills underpinning early reading success and the effectiveness of different approaches to reading instruction.
+To achieve this, teachers need a comprehensive understanding of the skills underpinning early reading success and the effectiveness of different approaches to reading instruction (see Castles et al 2018).
 As children starting school vary in their ‘reading readiness’ skills, reading instruction has to redress, as much as possible, inequalities in knowledge, to narrow the poverty related attainment gap and raise literacy attainment for all.
 In this workshop we discuss these topics, in addition to teaching spelling, a skill which shares similarities with reading, but is invariably more complex.

 In the videos below, Education Scotland, teachers and researchers share their work on supporting early reading acquisition and spelling development.